Application Portfolio Management

 Learn More: Documentation

-Applications and Application Services can be created and added to a catalog directly in the Project Browser, without the need to create the elements on a diagram.
-Elements created on a diagram will always be visible in the Project Browser and changing them in one location will automatically update them everywhere in the repository.
-The Applications can be ordered in the Project Browser using the button or button in the Project Browser header.
+Applications and Application Services can be created and added to a catalog directly in the Browser window, without the need to create the elements on a diagram.
+Elements created on a diagram will always be visible in the Browser window and changing them in one location will automatically update them everywhere in the repository.
+The Applications can be ordered in the Browser window using the button or in the Browser window header.
 They can also be grouped into categories by the use of Packages, to make the list more manageable.

 Stereotypes can be used to create additional types that can further classify Applications by types or category, such as 'Logical Application Component'.
 Stereotyping is a powerful mechanism but it should be used sparingly as each stereotype practically adds to the grammar of the language and makes the model more difficult for outsiders - such as implementation partners - to understand.
 Stereotypes can also be created as part of the powerful prototyping facility, which allows Tagged Values to be added when an element with a stereotype is created.